Tuesday, November 15, 2016

 4:15 p.m. - 5:00 p.m.

-Gene Loh, Software Architect, Synaptica, LLC
+Gene Loh, Software Architect, Synaptica, part of Squirro AG

 Adopting and reusing Linked Open Data taxonomies and name authorities can substantially compress enterprise taxonomy development timelines and reduce project costs.
 As gateways to additional content resources Linked Open Data vocabularies can also help an organization to enrich their internal content.
 Get a look at practical examples of publicly available Linked Open Data resources and see how this data can be accessed, stored and integrated with an enterprise’s existing taxonomies and content.
 Bring your burning Linked Open Data questions for our active Q&A discussion.